spacetelescope/romancal/docs/roman/datamodels/models.rst

-Along with data arrays the datamodel also contains information about the observation that can include the observation program, exposure information, pointing informtation and processing steps.
+Along with data arrays the datamodel also contains information about the observation that can include the observation program, exposure information, pointing information and processing steps.

 Working with models
 ===================